Chancellor's Awards for Excellence in Teaching

 The Chancellor’s Award for Excellence in Teaching recognizes consistently superior teaching at the graduate, undergraduate, or professional level in keeping with the State University’s commitment to providing its students with instruction of the highest quality

 The primary criterion is skill in teaching.
 Additionally, consideration is also given to sound scholarship (usually demonstrated through publications or artistic productions), outstanding service to students, as well as service to the University and to the campus.
 The following criteria are to be used in selecting nominees for this award:

 There must be positive evidence that the candidate performs superbly in the classroom.
 The nominee must maintain a flexible instructional policy that adapts readily to student needs, interests and problems.
 Mastery of teaching techniques must be demonstrated and substantiated.
 Consideration is to be given to the number of substantially different courses taught, the number of students per course, and the different teaching techniques employed in the various courses.

-When available, student evaluations (in the form of student questionnaires administered and compiled by persons other than the nominee) presented for several different courses over a period of several recent years may provide a clear idea of the nominee's impact on students.
+Student evaluations (in the form of student questionnaires administered and compiled by persons other than the nominee) should be presented for several different courses over a period of several recent years to provide a clear idea of the nominee's impact on students.

 Candidates must be teachers/scholars who keep abreast of their own field and who use the relevant contemporary data from that field and related disciplines in their teaching.
 Evidence in this area includes, but is not limited to, publications, grants, presentations at conferences, artistic productions, etc.